jajaabae/Personal_NMR_projects/README.md

 - Some modifications while using it in daily/weekly work for about 4 months
 - 1 week of modularizing and adding new desired functionalities
 - Continuous use of the program with some modifications for over 6 more months.
 This development process structured by ad hoc requirements has affected both the structure and the readability of the code.
-Especially as it was never intended for others eyes.
+Especially as it was never intended for others' eyes.